 Citing changing market conditions, the Hillsdale Shopping Center in San Mateo is withdrawing large-scale renovation plans that included a new Target store, open-air food court and luxury cinema.

-The center informed the city of San Mateo last week it was temporarily suspending its application to replace Sears with a 174,000-square-foot, three-story Target; expand the bridge across 31st Avenue for an open-air food court; add 11,000 square feet of retail on an existing parking structure adjacent to Sears; and add an upscale movie theater at the former World Market which has since moved to the Bridgepointe Shopping Center.
+The center informed the city of San Mateo last week it was temporarily suspending its application to replace Sears with a 174,000-square-foot, three-story Target; expand the bridge across 31st Avenue for an open-air food court; add 11,000 square feet of retail on an existing parking structure adjacent to Sears; and add an upscale movie theater at the Cost Plus World Market which has opened up a new location at the Bridgepointe Shopping Center.

 The original plan was to update the center’s north block to better link it with the new Bay Meadows community near the Hillsdale Caltrain station which is itself slated for a northern shift.